-At March 31, 2006, the Company had remaining severance and exit costs reserves of \$1 million and \$12 million, respectively, relating to restructuring plans committed to or executed prior to 2004.

-The remaining severance payments relate to initiatives already implemented under the Pre-2004 Restructuring Programs and will be paid out during 2006 since, in many instances, the employees whose positions were eliminated can elect or are required to receive their severance payments over an extended period of time.
-Most of the remaining exit costs reserves represent long-term lease payments, which will continue to be paid over periods throughout and after 2006.
+At June 30, 2006, the Company had remaining exit costs reserves of \$12 million relating to restructuring plans committed to or executed prior to 2004.
+Most of these remaining exit costs reserves represent long-term lease payments, which will continue to be paid over periods throughout and after 2006.